tylerc/react-tic-tac-toe/README.md

    of a mix of function and component classes.
 - `ssr-classic/` - This is the `hooks` app from above modified to use [React's Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html).
   [Rollup](https://rollupjs.org) called dynamically from the server to bundle the client-side assets.
-- `ssr/`  - This is the `hooks` app from above modified to use [React's Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html) and _no client-side JavaScript_.
+- `ssr-only/`  - This is the `hooks` app from above modified to use [React's Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html) and _no client-side JavaScript_.
    The server stores game states using a session token and the client POSTs using `<form>`s to make moves.
-- `ssr2/` - This is the `ssr/` app from above modified to store game state in a cookie so that no state needs to be stored on the server.
+- `ssr-only-no-server-state/` - This is the `ssr/` app from above modified to store game state in a cookie so that no state needs to be stored on the server.

  🌟 See it Live!
  ---------------

- The `ssr2` example is running live at [https://react-tic-tac-toe.tylerc.now.sh](https://react-tic-tac-toe.tylerc.now.sh).
+ The `ssr-only-no-server-state` example is running live at [https://react-tic-tac-toe.tylerc.now.sh](https://react-tic-tac-toe.tylerc.now.sh).

 📐 Setup
 --------